Njengah/ase/README.md

-This branch contains the source code for the Snake Game tutorial, where we build a classic Snake game using HTML, CSS, and JavaScript, using DeepSeek AI
+This branch contains the source code for the Snake Game tutorial, where we build a classic Snake game using HTML, CSS, and JavaScrip and DeepSeek AI